Kimon Georgiev: Death

-Kimon Georgiev died suddenly of a stroke at around 1 pm on 28 September 1969 at the rest station of the Council of Ministers in Varna, shortly after visiting the Varna TPP, which had opened a month earlier.
+Kimon Georgiev died suddenly of a stroke at around 1 pm on 28 September 1969 at the rest station of the Council of Ministers in Varna, shortly after visiting the Varna Thermal Power Plant, which had opened a month earlier.
 He was buried on 30 September in the Central Sofia Cemetery with state honours, with Prime Minister Todor Zhivkov attending the ceremony.

 Awards

 From 1962 until his death in 1969 Kimon Georgiev was a member of the Presidium of the National Assembly.
 Twice, in 1962 and 1967, he received the title "Hero of Socialist Labour".